eliasthiman/PWA_Budgetapp/README.md

 Welcome to BudgetBuddy!
 This is a Progressive Web Application (PWA) built with JavaScript, leveraging the power of IndexedDB as its backend storage solution.

+## Published link to application

+Best viewed on a mobilephone or a tablet, since it's developed to be portable.

 https://imaginative-souffle-069340.netlify.app/

 ## Overview